What Is Lender Paid Mortgage Insurance And How Does It Work

 Understanding Lender Paid Mortgage Insurance

-- HUD, the parent of FHA has a mandatory one-time FHA MIP as well as an annual 0.85% mortgage insurance premium for the life of a 30-year fixed-rate FHA loan
+HUD, the parent of FHA has a mandatory one-time FHA MIP as well as an annual 0.85% mortgage insurance premium for the life of a 30-year fixed-rate FHA loan.
+Borrowers who choose Lender Paid Mortgage Insurance do not have to pay monthly PMI or private mortgage insurance premiums.

 In this article, we will cover and discuss how lender private mortgage insurance works on conventional loans.